Henry Davies (rugby league): Australia

-Coaching Career
+Coaching career

-Alongside playing for Salford, Davies coached the University of Manchester Rugby League Team, taking over from the highly-lauded coach, Matt Valentine, in the 2020-21 season.
+Alongside playing for Salford, Davies coached the University of Manchester Rugby League Team, taking over from the highly lauded coach, Matt Valentine, in the 2020–21 season.
 His first season as coach was mired by the COVID-19 pandemic, with only a handful of friendlies permitted to be played.

-In his second season, Davies recorded resounding success, leading the team to glory in the BUCS Northern Conference Cup 2022 and thus ending their 4 year hiatus from silverware.
+In his second season, Davies recorded resounding success, leading the team to glory in the BUCS Northern Conference Cup 2022 and thus ending their 4-year hiatus from silverware.
 Under Davies' impressive guidance, UMRLFC only registered one defeat for the entire season.
 Unfortunately, this defeat came against league rivals UCLan resulting in the team missing out on promotion to BUCS Northern 1A for the 6th consecutive year.
 Despite this disappointment, Davies was still celebrated for restoring the club to the upper echelons of BUCS Northern 2A.

-Ahead of the 2022-23 season, Davies made the bold call to tear up the play book and redesign both the attacking and defensive sturcture.
+Ahead of the 2022–23 season, Davies made the bold call to tear up the play book and redesign both the attacking and defensive structure.
 Davies has received many plaudits for these changes after they saw the club romp to the elusive Northern 2A title.

 Failure

-Despite holding records for his destructive play on the pitch, Davies is also remembered for his record-breaking tenure as Club Kit Secretary for the 2018-19 season.
+Despite holding records for his destructive play on the pitch, Davies is also remembered for his record-breaking tenure as Club Kit Secretary for the 2018–19 season.
 To this day, Davies remains the only Kit Secretary to have forgotten the kit, for an away fixture at Huddersfield.
 This resulted in the team playing in the Huddersfield Giants academy kit, to much derision.